paulvanderlaken/dpg-dataday-sql/README.md

 1. Navigate to any `.md` file and read the problem description.
 2. Open the Snowflake Web UI.
 3. Paste the starter query, apply your reasoning, and experiment.
+4. If you get stuck, try the `hint` to work your way through.
+5. Use the solution to check your code and answers.
-4. Try the bonus task if you want to go beyond!
+6. Try the bonus task if you want to go beyond!

 ---